arpitg91/ModellingDataExploration-TargetVariableRelationship/README.md

 # Target-Variable Bivariate Relationship

-This repository is used for visual exploration of target independennt variable relationship.
+This repository is used for visual exploration of target independent variable relationship.
 For each variable, below visualisations are plotted:
 - The histogram of independent variable
 - Log odds of target vs independent variable